haesleinhuepf/napari-simpleitk-image-processing/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+There are many useful algorithms available in [SimpleITK](https://simpleitk.org/).
+If you want another one available here in this napari plugin, don't hesitate to send a [pull-request](https://github.com/haesleinhuepf/napari-simpleitk-image-processing/pulls).
+This repository just holds wrappers for SimpleITK-functions, see [this file]() for how those wrappers can be written.

 ## License